Learn about preventing and treating heart disease in your cat or dog here.

 ACE Inhibitors are vasodilators, which widen the diameter of blood vessels, effectively reducing the amount of work for the heart.
-Commonly prescribed ACE inhibitors are Enalapril and Lisinopril.
+Commonly prescribed ACE inhibitors are Enalapril tabs for dogs and Lisinopril.
 Side effects of ACE inhibitors may include anorexia or vomiting, which indicate the dose may need adjustment.

 Anti-arrhythmics stimulate the coordination of the heart contractions, keeping the heartbeats regular.

 Inodilators, such as Pimobendan (Vetmedin), also widen the blood vessels to give the heart a bit of relief, while also increasing strength in the heart's muscle fibers.